But Chelsie Angeles “prioritises” magic circle dreams over vlogging stardom

 These view counts really do matter, and not just for vanity.
 The vlogger is paid for every video she posts, and more views means more money.
 Last month Angeles gained around 40,000 views, which roughly translates to £400.
 It’s hardly magic circle salary, but, as she says, “definitely nice pocket money”.

-These online money making ventures are big business, and with her social media following growing day by day, you’d think Angeles would be tempted to sack in the law degree and pursue vlogging fulltime.
+These online money making ventures are big business, and with her social media following growing day by day, you’d think Angeles would be tempted to sack in the law and pursue vlogging fulltime.

 But that’s not the lifestyle to which she aspires.
 Although Angeles says she’d love her channel to “be more successful and to continue to grow”, her sights are set on City domination.
 She told us: